hostjane/hostjane.github.io/_pages/sellers.md

 # Can I offer downloads?

 Yes, although you will need to send your buyers the download manually.
 As a marketplace focused on on-demand Work, we don't offer any automated way to sell downloads or API to check on downloaded software usage.

+# Issues with Buyer Revisions

+### A buyer keeps asking me to do revisions.
+What can I do?

+While we expect Sellers to offer at least 1 revision of their delivered Work Previews, HostJane cares that freelancers selling on our Marketplace are not being taken advantage of.

+If you believe that a buyer is asking more of you than they've paid for, or is trying to get free work from you, please contact us via the **Problem with order** link inside the order and we'll take a look and do our best to help you resolve an issue to your satisfaction.

+Under section 2.6.4 of our [Marketplace Terms](https://www.hostjane.com/legal/marketplace-terms/), any buyer attempting to procure free work from a Seller can be suspended for abuse.

+# Safeguarding against Buyer fraud

+HostJane protects you against fraudulent chargebacks.
+We require [3D-Secure Verification](https://stripe.com/docs/payments/3d-secure) on all transactions meaning all Buyers have to prove to the cardholder's bank they own the payment method to successfully make a payment.